stereolux/Projet-Professeur-Cyclope/README.md

 grunt
 ```

-This will create a folder called `webkitbuilds/releases` where linux 64, mac and windows builds are.
+This will create a folder called `webkitbuilds/releases` where linux 64 and mac builds are.